Get

 man hugging his dog

-Image by: Daxiao Productions, Shutterstock
+Image Credit: Daxiao Productions, Shutterstock

-11. Get Your Vet’s Help
+11. Get a Vet’s Help

-If you know your dog is highly anxious during fireworks, then talk to your vet about medications that may help.
+If you know your dog is highly anxious during fireworks, then talk to a vet about medications that may help.
 Multiple prescription medications can help treat anxiety in dogs.
 This can be especially beneficial if your dog tends to hurt themselves or destroy things when they’re stressed.

 Dogs that may obsessively dig at a door or crate or that are at risk of injuring themselves trying to get out or through a glass door can really benefit from medications.
 While there is a lot of helpful information online regarding both over-the-counter and prescription medications, so too is there a lot of misinformation and anecdotal information from other people’s experiences with their dogs on particular medications; not all options (or doses) that are safe or effective for every dog.
-Make sure to talk to your vet about all available pharmaceutical treatment options available for your dog.
+Make sure to talk to a vet about all available pharmaceutical treatment options available for your dog.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 12. Go Somewhere Else